Student-centric advice and objective recommendations

 Every student finds their own path when it comes to exploring their interests and involvement in extracurricular activities.
 The following suggestions may be helpful for students who aren’t sure where to start.

 The first year of high school is a great time to explore different activities and find out what is worth pursuing.
-It’s a good idea to try 5 to 10 different activities and determine which ones you find the most enjoyable.
-However, remember to maintain your grades and keep academics your first priority.
+It’s a good idea to try four to six different activities and determine which ones you find the most enjoyable.
+However, remember to maintain your grades and keep academics your first priority!

 By your sophomore year, you should narrow your activities to a select few that you are genuinely enjoying.
 Remember that the key is to prioritize depth over breadth.
 In other words, devote your time to two or three activities that you can become deeply involved in.
 This is better than spreading yourself so thin that you’re having little impact in any of your activities.